AndrewNolte/xview2-baseline/README.md

 If you are using our pipeline the best way to format data is like so (the pipeline scripts `mask_polygons.py`, and `data_finalize.sh` provided in the repository expect this structure):

+To reformat the data, run this script:
+`python data_restructure.py /path/to/data /path/to/xBD`
 ```
 xBD
  ├── disaster_name_1